安裝中文字典英文字典辭典工具!

 - Esotropia - Wikipedia

-Esotropia (from Greek eso 'inward' and trope 'a turning'[1]) is a form of strabismus in which one or both eyes turn inward The condition can be constantly present, or occur intermittently, and can give the affected individual a "cross-eyed" appearance [2]
+Esotropia (aka ET) [1] (from Greek eso 'inward' and trope 'a turning'[2]) is a form of strabismus in which one or both eyes turn inward The condition can be constantly present, or occur intermittently, and can give the affected individual a "cross-eyed" appearance [3]

 - Esotropia: Different Types, Symptoms, Causes, and When to See a . . . - WebMD

 What is Esotropia?
-Esotropia is a form of eye misalignment (strabismus or crossed eyes) 1 The condition is characterized by inwardly-deviated eyes (towards the nose) Esotropia can affect one or both eyes and occurs in two ways: Constant, which means it’s present at all times Intermittent, or when the eye (s) turn inwards sometimes
+Esotropia is a form of eye misalignment (strabismus or crossed eyes) 1 The condition is characterized by inwardly-deviated eyes (towards the nose)

 - Esotropia - StatPearls - NCBI Bookshelf